txalkan/docs.syron/components/token.md

 A fungible token is interchangeable with others of the same type and value.
 Each unit is identical and can be traded on a one-to-one basis.
 Fungible tokens are divisible and lack uniqueness, making them uniform and easily exchangeable, like money.
 {% endhint %}

-The fungible token infrastructure is a crucial aspect of the stablecoin meta-protocol's core design.
+The fungible token infrastructure is a crucial aspect of the stablecoin protocol's core design.
 It's designed to operate seamlessly on Bitcoin and other blockchain protocols, offering improved scalability and accessibility.

 Tyron's Bitcoin-native stablecoins are premined and transferred to a Syron Bitcoin Minter (SBM).
 The balance of the SBM must not be considered in the circulating supply.